bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 1. Data reset tool
 2. Release timing - Name Request and Relationships
 3. Shared resources across teams...Jyoti to discuss this
+4. Discussion on experience: As a premium user I am requesting a name from the new name request system, When I decide to log in with services card and have a new account mid name request, When I have a bad PAD payment, Then I am blocked completely from my transaction and if the below is true Then
+5. As a premium user I have logged in with services card and have a bad PAD payment, When I need to clear the payment with the only option of credit card, When CAS is down which affects the invoice and Credit Card payment frequently, Then I am not able to file anything urgent or able to recover my account immediately >>> just flagging this experience for discussion
 ----
 Oct 16, 2020
 ----